A pioneering accreditation initiative in the field of organoid biobanking

 What is ISOOR-AB?

 ISoOR-AB is the accreditation body of the International Society for Organoid Research (ISoOR).
-It operates according to ISO/IEC 17011 standards, which define requirements for accreditation bodies.
-ISoOR-AB ensures that organizations it accredits follow high-quality, transparent, and internationally recognized processes, providing credibility and trust in organoid research services.
+It operates based on the principles of ISO/IEC 17011, which establish best practices for accreditation bodies.
+ISoOR-AB ensures that the organoid biobanks it evaluates comply with high standards of quality, transparency, and integrity, providing credibility and confidence in organoid research and applications at an international level.

 Where can I find the documents?